narwhalacademy/zebra-crossing/README.md

 ### 🤔 Who this guide is for

 - You use the internet on a day-to-day basis – for work, social media, financial transactions, etc.
-- You feel you could be doing more to ensure your digital safety and privacy, but you're not in immediate danger.
+- You want to do more to ensure your digital safety and privacy, but you're not in immediate danger.
 (If you are, seek out an expert for a one-on-one consult.)
 - You're comfortable with technology.
 For example, you're comfortable going into the settings section of your computer/smartphone.

 ### 🗺 Where this guide is from